FlowFuse/website/src/changelog/2024/04/device-auto-snapshot.md

     - changelog
 ---

-We have added quick access buttons to help you navigate to your shiny Dashboard in a single click.
+We have added quick access buttons to help you navigate to your Dashboard 2.0 UI in a single click.

 ![](./images/Dashboard-Link.png)
 _Dashboard button is displayed alongside the Open Editor button when an instance has `@flowfuse/mode-red-dashboard` installed._